xConnect and the xDB

 Solr, SolrCloud (9.0 Update 2 and later), or Azure Search for the xDB index.

-SQL or MongoDB (9.0 Update 2 and later) for the xDB Collection database.
+SQL or MongoDB (9.0 Update 2 to version 10.0) for the xDB Collection database.

 Azure Search is the default search provider in Azure, and Solr is the default search provider for on-premise or IaaS deployments performed by the Sitecore Installation Framework.
 SQL is the default xDB Collection database provider for all deployments.

 xConnect implements the oData protocol.
 The oData protocol defines a set of standards for building and consuming RESTful APIs.
 Visit the oData website to find out more.
 By oData convention, the service root is:

 http://[xconnecthost]:[port]/odata.
 You can view the complete oData schema for xConnect at:

 In Sitecore 9.0 and later, the web tracker submits interaction data to xConnect rather than accessing the xDB directly.
 Refer to the Web Tracking documentation for more information about the relationship between the Tracker API (including